koralreeef/anypercent-cuecollection/ch3.md

    \
    ![cue](https://github.com/koralreeef/cuedump-anypercent/blob/main/pngs/3start8.png)
    \
    To guarantee a non zero frame window on the next room wallbounce, input two right dashes (not buffered) after the cutscene skip and hyper while holding jump at any point past this luggage cart in the background.
+Make sure to let go of jump after hitting the transition.
  </details>

  <details>